-The administrative impact will decrease after the first year since Member States will be familiar with the new obligation and have agreed on the internal procedures to measure energy poverty.
-Hence, we have computed the administrative impact for year 1 and the administrative impact for the subsequent years separately.
+The administrative impact will decrease after the first year since Member States will be familiar with the new obligation and have agreed on the internal procedures to measure

-113 "Selecting Indicators to Measure Energy Poverty".
+&lt;sup>113 "Selecting Indicators to Measure Energy Poverty".
 (2016).
 Trinomics.

 An estimation of the time and frequency of the tasks was gathered from information provided by Member States.